Capability 6: support team treatments

 - The evidence behind the approaches used in team-based policies;

-- The risks and the benefits associated with each of the policies and recommended approaches;
+- The risks and the benefits associated with each of the procedures and recommended methods;

 - The main facts (cause, specific treatments, prognosis) about the common diseases seen in patients seen by the team;

-- How to support common specific treatments or approaches used within the team.
+- How to support common specific treatments or approaches used within the group.

-The skills needed relate to the professional expertise of the person, and being able to use, adapt, and teach it in the context of a team-centric approach to rehabilitation.
+The skills needed relate to the person’s professional expertise and ability to use, adapt, and teach it in a team-centric approach to rehabilitation.

 Therefore, a professional with this capability will be able to: